-- Number of transactions reviewed. - Related-party transactions approved by the Compliance Division exercising the powers delegated by the Board of Directors. - Related-party transactions escalated to the Board of Directors for approval. - Other information to support the aforementioned verification and compliance checks.
+- Number of transactions reviewed. - Related-party transactions approved by the Compliance Division in exercise of the delegation of the Board of Directors. - Related-party transactions escalated to the Board of Directors for approval. - Other information to support the aforementioned verification and compliance checks.